fionahiklas/rails_progressive_web_app/README.md

 Also go to Control Panel again and search for "Rename this computer", click on the "change" button and change the name to "windowsserver".
 You need to restart for this change to take affect.

+### Setting up as a domain controller

+* Open server manager
+* Select "Add Roles and Features"
+* Click next on the information page
+* "Installation Type" is "Role-based or feature-based installation"
+* "Server selection" is "windowsserver", i.e. the current machine
+* Click on "Active Directory Domain Services"
+* Click "Add Features" on the dialog that appears
+* Click on "next"
+* There are no additional features to add at this time, so click "next" again
+* Hit "next" again at the information page
+* When ready hit "Install" on the confirmation page
+* Once installed hit "close"
+* Click on the notification flag at the top of the screen, there should be a message that allows you to "Promote this server to a domain controller"
+* This opens a dialog box
+* Select "Add a new forest"
+* Set the domain to "iwalab.internal" and click "next"
+* Leave Forest/Domain functional service
+* Setup a simple password for the DSRM - "Useless67Tree!"
+* Click "next"
+* Ignore the DNS delegation warning and click "next"
+* It will try and figure out the NetBIOS domain name which should result in "IWALAB"
+* Click "next"
+* Leave location of files and continue by clicking "next"
+* Review the changes and then click "next", ignore the warnings from the "Prerequisite Check" and hit install
+* The server should reboot
+* Log back in as "IWALAB\Adminstrator"

 ### Installing Enterprise CA